andrija-djurovic/PDtoolkit/README.md

 portfolio central tendency (in practice known as long-run average).
 Without going deeper into reasons and direction of this difference we will assume that central tendency for this case study is 27% and re-calibrate our rating scale.
-In order to do so, we will used `rs.calibration` function from `PDtoolkit` package.
+In order to do so, we will use `rs.calibration` function from `PDtoolkit` package.
 For details on calibration options check its help page `?rs.calibration`.